realappie/angular2-post-message/README.md

 # angular2-post-message

-An implementation of the cross-origin communication via postMessage at Angular2 (2.0.0 compatible).
+An implementation of the cross-origin communication via postMessage at Angular2 [2.2.2 & AoT compatible].

 ## Description